Trump, Kim share historic handshake - AFP

 For North Korea the talks are hugely significant.

-Standing beside the US president in front of a phalanx of cameras is an enormous step towards ending decades of international isolation and critics say it legitimises one of the world's most ruthless regimes.
+Standing beside the US president in front of a phalanx of cameras is an enormous step toward ending decades of international isolation and legitimises a regime which is among the world's most ruthless.

 Trump will use what he says are legendary instincts to see whether Kim if bluffing, buying time or is serious.

+"We will take actions to provide them sufficient certainty that they can be comfortable that denuclearisation is not something that ends badly for them," Pompeo said.

+"Just the opposite.
+That it leads to a brighter and better future for the North Korean people."

-Kim and Trump met first in a closed session lasting around 40 minutes, before a larger meeting with key advisers.
+Kim and Trump will first meet one-on-one in a closed session, before a larger meeting with key advisers, US officials said.